 Assignments: There will be homework assigned on a regular basis.
 The only ground rule is that you may not consult solutions on the Internet and that the work you turn in must be your own.
 You are encouraged to discuss ideas with other students.
+If you have worked with another student, make sure you write her/his name as collaborator on the first page of the work you hand in.

-Final project: At the end of the term there will be one final project where you will give a 15-20 minute presentation on a fluid mechanics research article of your choice and write a 5 single space report.
+Final project: At the end of the term there will be one final project where you will give a 15-20 minute presentation on a fluid mechanics research article of your choice and write a 5 single space page report (on LaTeX).
 Please make sure to run it by your instructor a few weeks before hand to make sure the level and emphasis of the article is adequate.
 The two most widely read journals describing current research in fluid dynamics are the Journal of Fluid Mechanics and Physics of Fluids.